 Paint is one of the most common types of interior wall coverings, and for good reason.
 It’s on the cheaper side of the spectrum (depending on the paint, of course), and it can suit every single room out there.

 If you want to go for a classic, subtle look – you need not look any further than a neutral paint shade.
 Looking to go bolder?
 Try a deep or bright colour that matches your style!
-Paint offers you endless colour possibilities, as well as various types of finishes, suitable for every room and every taste.
+Paint offers you endless colour possibilities to choose from, as well as various types of finishes, suitable for every room and every taste.

 So, to help you make the best choice, we’ll go over the different kinds of paint finishes, from matte to full gloss.
 Let’s dive in!

-This paint type is basically the same as regular matte, but with a few key differences.
+Flat enamel This paint type, often called “matte” by retailers, is basically the same as regular flat, but with a few key differences.
 It’s far easier to clean, more durable, and doesn’t need retouching as often, making it a good choice for high traffic areas, such as hallways.

 There are a variety of other paint types, like undercoat and primer, but that’s a topic for another day.